Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 • Libraries pay publishers/licensing.

-• In 2024, OverDrive reported 739 million checkouts of digital media (ebooks, audiobooks, magazines) globally.
+• In 2024, OverDrive reported 739 million checkouts of digital media (i.e. ebooks, audiobooks, magazines) globally.

 • Over 90,000 libraries and schools served.

-• Many hundreds of millions of users who access content this way.
+• Millions of users access content this way.

-• Libby app has very high ratings (e.g. Apple App Store ~4.8 at one point) and is used by millions.
+• Libby app has very high ratings (e.g. 4.8 on Apple App Store) and is used by millions.

-• Because it’s “free”, users may value experience differently; subscription leverage is different.
+• Because it’s 'free', users may value experience differently, and the subscription leverage is different.

-• Discovery limited to library collection—books not owned/licensed by the local library aren’t available.
+• Discovery is limited to the library collection because the books are not owned/licensed by the local library.

-• UX gaps: waitlists/holds can frustrate users; less content ownership.
+• Other gaps: waitlists/holds can frustrate users, and less content ownership.

 Goodreads